Almond Flour Waffles

 This post may contain affiliate links.

 Deliciously soft, gluten-free and packed with protein, these almond flour waffles are a breakfast staple.
-Made with easy kitchen ingredients, the waffles make for a tasty weekend brunch or a simple, busy morning meal.
+This easy waffle recipe is great for a weekend breakfast, brunch or breakfast for dinner!

 Waffles on a white plate surrounded by berries.
 A hand is pouring maple syrup on top.

-I really like having a big, fun breakfast for visitors from out of town.
-These Paleo-friendly almond flour waffles are always winners.
+I really like having a big, fun breakfast when we have visitors from out of town.
+Waffles and pancakes are always a favorite.

-• Set them out with a bunch of fun toppings and sides like turkey bacon, fruit salad, and hash browns, and let guests have fun making their own plates.
+Set up a waffle bar with a bunch of fun toppings and sides, like fresh berries, whipped cream, and different flavors of syrup.
+You can cook turkey bacon and frozen hash browns in the air fryer, then let guests have fun making their own plates.

 Ingredients